-Cross addiction, also known as addiction interaction disorder, is when a person has two or more addictions.1 Such addictions may extend well beyond alcohol and other substances of abuse, including compulsive behaviors such as hair pulling, skin picking, gambling and excessive shopping are also addictions.1 The addictions may occur simultaneously or one addiction may replace another.
+Cross addiction is when a person has two or more addictions.1 Such addictions may extend beyond alcohol and other substances, including compulsive behaviors like hair pulling, skin picking, gambling, and excessive shopping.1 Cross addictions may simultaneously occur, or one addiction may replace another.
+Comprehensive treatment for cross addiction extends beyond abstinence and focuses on correcting maladaptive thoughts, emotions, and behaviors.

 What Are Cross Addictions?